 We think that’s fantastic!
-Scott and I are not members of the “doom and gloom save-all-your-money for retirement club”.
-We hope to beat the odds and live for a very long time serving others and enjoying our marriage.
+Megan and I aren’t members of the “doom-and-gloom, save-all-your-money-for-retirement” club.
+We hope to beat the odds and live for a very long time, serving others and enjoying our marriage.
 Not to mention our plan to enjoy plenty of our money before our “golden” years.

-The word “retiring” feels like you may as well be saying, “do nothing”.
-But we know that is not what we are thinking and not what you are considering either.
-There is so much fun that awaits you when you are ready to change things up.
+The word “retiring” feels like you may as well be saying, “do nothing.”
+But we know that’s not what we are thinking, and not what you’re considering either.
+There is so much fun that awaits you when you’re ready to change things up.

 But there is a time when your regular paycheck stops.
 A time when maybe you don’t want to work as much, so it’s good to make a plan.

 We know a lot of you have your retirement finances tackled, but have you spent time planning the other side of retirement, too?

 We recommend you start communicating about your relationship in retirement now.
 It seems many are failing to make that particular investment.

 With the national rate of divorce on the decline (yay!), but the rate of divorce for those over 50 doubling (no!), we need to take steps to invest in our relationships and not just our retirement accounts.

 5 Things To Discuss NOW For a Better THEN

 Lufkin, Texas will always be home, but Megan and I really want to travel somewhere every other month, then come back to Lufkin all the months in between.
 It’s our ultimate goal!
 That way, we’ll still have roots, but we’ll also be able to get deep into whatever culture we’re traveling to for a month or so at a time.

 If one of you is perfectly happy where you are, but the other is quietly thinking of heading south, now is the time to discuss it.
 If you think you will for sure downsize, but he loves this house and has no plans to make a change, talk about it now.
 Will you move to a different state?
 A different country?
 Maybe even have two houses in two different climates?